-Louise Witt and Sarah Warner are Learning Support Assistants within Solent Junior School, and also qualified Emotional Literacy Support Assistants (ELSA) supporting families with their pastoral needs.
+Louise Witt and Lauren Langford are Learning Support Assistants within Solent Junior School, and also qualified Emotional Literacy Support Assistants (ELSA) supporting families with their pastoral needs.

 The role of our ELSA’s is to support parents and carers to ensure that their children can learn positively and flourish during their time at Solent Junior School.